kbrock/activerecord-hash_options/README.md

 ## Usage

-There are a number of ways to use active record hash options.
-It all depends upon how much you want to monkey patch your environment
+There are a number of ways to use active record hash options, contingent upon how much you want to monkey patch your environment.

 ```ruby
 require 'active_record/hash_options'